kislow/pretty-OS/README.md

 # Pretty-OS

 This repository contains a collection of desktop beautifiers for your linux operating systems.
+While these scripts have been tested only on **Ubuntu**, they ought to work on every debian-based system as well.

 ## Motivation

-Attempting to minimise the amount of time I repeadly invest in beautifying my OS system.
+Trying to minimise the amount of time I spend constantly tweaking my OS.

 ## Look